310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% img /img/es/eventstory/meteorimpact/secondhalfch8_1.jpg %}
 {% bubble Madara %}
 Heeeey!
 Chiaki-saaaan!
 {% endbubble %}

 {% bubble Chiaki pastworried %}
 …!?
 M-Mikejima-san!
 You always appear out of nowhere!
 It’s bad for my heart!
 {% endbubble %}

 {% bubble Madara %}
 Hahaha!
 It’s not like I wanna scare people or anything, but eeevery time I greet someone, they get jumpy for some reason.

 …Am I really that scary?
 {% endbubble %}

 {% bubble Chiaki pastworried %}
 Ermm… You’re noisy and massive, so it isn’t strange to feel pressured by your presence, I think.
 Still, what are you doing here?
 {% endbubble %}

 {% bubble Madara %}
 Hahaha!
 Isn’t it obvious!?
 I’m running a roasted onigiri stall!
 I’m using a special secret soy sauce for it, and it’s suuuper tasty!
 Wanna buy one?
 {% endbubble %}

 {% bubble Chiaki past %}
 Why roasted onigiri…?
 I don’t understand, but I’m a little hungry right now, so I’ll have one.
 {% endbubble %}

 {% bubble Madara %}
 Thank you, come again!
 I was feeling a liiittle lonely, y’know!
 I think everyone’s weirded out by a random stall right at the front gate or something, ‘cause they’ve been ignoring me entirely!

 Roasted onigiri is so tasty, though~ I guess youngsters these days prefer hamburgers and stuff?
 {% endbubble %}

 {% bubble Chiaki past %}
-Hehe, I also like those types of fast food.
+Heheh, I also like those types of fast food.
 Plus, you don’t see people sell onigiri in food stalls, do you?
 {% endbubble %}

 {% bubble Madara %}
 Seeeriously?
 But it’s been Japan’s version of fast food for centuries now!
 Even sushi was sold like this back in the old days, y’know?

 Oh well, guess no one’s familiar with that nowadays.
 I gotta keep up with the modern times, too—especially now that we’ve become westernized since the Meiji era.

 But aaanyway… I didn’t have any customers up until now, so I didn’t bother making any roasted onigiri yet… You’ll have to wait some time for yours.
 {% endbubble %}

 {% bubble Chiaki past %}
 Yeah, I’ll wait.
 No one is motivated to do anything in Ryuseitai when you aren’t around, so I don’t have practice nor work to do.

 I have time to spare, so I can wait as long as it takes.
 {% endbubble %}

 {% bubble Madara %}
 Oh?
 Alright then… How about we chat a little until it’s done roasting?
 {% endbubble %}

 {% bubble Chiaki past %}
 …?
 {% endbubble %}

 {% bubble Madara %}
 Ahh, just pretend to be my customer for now.

 We don’t know who could be watching us right now, so keep acting like you’re a passerby who’s just caaasually chatting with the storekeeper.
 {% endbubble %}

 {% bubble Chiaki past %}
 A-Alright.
 Yaaay~ I’m sooo excited for my roasted onigiri…♪

 *<th>(whispering)</th>* …Were you waiting for me, Mikejima-san?
 Did you have something you wanted to tell me?
 Is that why you brought over this authentic food stall—
 {% endbubble %}
 ## Chapter 9
 {% img /img/es/eventstory/meteorimpact/secondhalfch9.jpg %}